JAORMX/deet.blog/content/posts/patience-is-the-key.md

 ![/images/20200712_235108.jpg](https://app.forestry.io/sites/pqtrwwknkydruw/body-media//images/20200712_235108.jpg)

-Here is a little tasting how excited she was when calling her in the evening.
+Here is a little taste of how excited she was when calling her in the evening.

 {{< youtube x2sZhUMwbr0 >}}

 Before sleeping, Deet continued coming to us even if we didn't give treats anymore.
-She let us to pet her and she seemed calm and happy.
+She let us pet her and she seemed calm and happy.

-In the end the day that felt so difficult turned to have lot to give!
+In the end, the day that felt so difficult turned out to have a lot to give!